eikek/docspell/website/site/content/docs/query/_index.md

 #### Calculation

-Dates can be defined by providing a base date and a period to add or substract.
+Dates can be defined by providing a base date via the forms above and a period to add or substract.
 This is especially useful with the `today` pattern.
 The period must be separated from the date by a semi-colon `;`.
 Then write a `+` or a `-` to add or substract and at last the number of days (suffix `d`) or months (suffix `m`).

 Examples: `today;-14d`, `2020-02;+1m`

 # Simple Expressions